BTrifonov/digital-notes-app/README.md

 # digital-notes-app
-A simple web application for creating, storing and organizing digitally handwritten notes
+A small web application for creating, storing and organizing digitally handwritten notes

 Further improvements should include specific subject-related features such as:
 1. math problem correction